guj/BeamBeam3DPlus/README.md

       	  export PYTHONPATH=/Users/junmin/software/adios2/master/install/lib/python3.7/site-packages/

-	- Command to use the python script to visualize:
+	- Command to use the python script to visualize: (using default args) images will refresh and outputs saved to figs/ a movie is also generated from all files in figs/

       	  python3 tunePlot.py -i tunefoot.bp

       "Note: tunefoot.bp is the filename hardcoded in the analysis code to store every tunefoot created in the file"

+       	- Command to plot for attrs x y with resonance lines at (0.3, 0.3) with refresh rate at 1 sec

+      	  python3 tunePlot.py -i tunefoot.bp/ -a x y  -p 0.3 0.3  -s 1

+	- Command to plot for attrs x y with resonance lines at (0.3, 0.3) with no figures on screen, outputs directly to figs/: python3 tunePlot.py -i tunefoot.bp/ -a x y  -p 0.3 0.3  -s 0

 Workflow can be

       Simulation --- SST/BPFile --- Analysis ---- SST/BPFile --- Python